mhs/esp-idf/SpinDance_Fork_Changes.md

     - [spindance_changes for wifi_provisioning](https://github.com/spindance/esp-idf/commit/56c743a69cf9dce0bf4ce4eab4048a2c1088fdee)
     - UV Angel [manufacturer-data-during-provisioning](https://github.com/UVAngel/esp-idf/commits/uvangel/manufacturer-data-during-provisioning)
 - **JWT Authorization for Protocomm WiFi Provisioning**
-  - Added an auth token property to the Protocomm protobuff messages, which is supplied to an also added optional authorization callback for validation prior to scanning for or configuring a WiFi access point.
+  - Added an auth token property to the Protocomm protobuf messages, which is supplied to an also added optional authorization callback for validation prior to scanning for or configuring a WiFi access point.
   - Embedded Starter Kit registers an authorization handler that validates the token as a JWT.
 This feature is disabled in the WiFi configuration in `devkit`.
   - Note: The was added for UV Angel to validate device claiming.
 Gentex is also using a JWT during provisioning, but transfer of it over BLE occurs outside Protocomm.
   - Impacted ESP IDF files:
-    - Protobuff definition files:
+    - Protobuf definition files:
       - wifi_config.proto
       - wifi_scan.proto
       - wifi_config.pb-c.h